The Galapagos Islands

 The Galapagos Islands are remote and 1000km off Ecuador's coast

-Everything—from the number of boats that can visit a site, to the type of soap used at a Camp—is shaped by the islands’ fragile ecology.
-Responsible operators and visitors must work together within narrow constraints, not only to comply with regulations, but because many conveniences offered elsewhere in the world are simply not appropriate or permitted here.
+Operators and visitors must work together within narrow constraints, not only to comply with regulations, but because many conveniences offered elsewhere in the world are not appropriate or permitted here.

 The Galapagos Islands are a fragile ecosystem